-The Banca IFIS Group has been rapidly developing its risk management activities.
+The Banca IFIS Group has been rapidly developing its risk management methods too.

-The Risk Control Function is part of the Parent Company’s Risk Management Function, directly reporting to the CEO.
+The Risk Control Function is part of the Parent Company’s Risk Management Office, directly reporting to the Chief Executive Officer.
 The Chief Risk Officer has direct access to the Board of Directors and the Board of Statutory Auditors, and he or she communicates with them with no restrictions or intermediation.
-The Risk Management Function is separate from the Internal Audit, Compliance and Anti-Money Laundering Departments from an organisational standpoint.
+The Risk Management Office is separate from the Internal Audit, Compliance and Anti-Money Laundering Departments from an organisational standpoint.
 Moreover, it is not involved in risk assumption processes.

-2016 was characterized by intense activity for the Risk Management Function, in terms of both ordinary operations – aimed at ensuring implementation of standard control activities – and extraordinary operations linked to specific projects, such as the acquisition of the former Ge-Capital Interbanca Group, finalised on 30 November 2016, and the change in the corporate core banking service provider.
+2017 was characterized by intense activity for the Risk Management Office, in terms of both ordinary operations – aimed at ensuring implementation of standard control activities – and extraordinary operations linked to specific projects, such as changing of the provider for the company’s core banking and integration of processes for corporate banking and leasing business.

-As for the operational and reputational risks, the Risk Management Function was constantly committed to promoting a culture based on proactive operational risk management, therefore encouraging increased awareness about the related Loss Data Collection process.
+As for the operational and reputational risks, the Risk Management Office is constantly committed to promoting a culture based on proactive operational risk management, therefore encouraging increased awareness of the related Loss Data Collection process.
 Specifically, the Group’s governance is structured to actively involve all the Group’s organisational units, also through training activities.
-IT risks are also periodically assessed, through a proprietary method that is defined jointly with the other relevant corporate functions.
+IT risks are also periodically assessed, through a proprietary method that is defined jointly with the other relevant corporate offices. .

 For financial risks already covered by one of the bank’s supervisory policies, changes have been introduced in order to make the risk management system even more solid.
 Furthermore, in line with entry into force of the Basel 3 indicators, the management calculation of the two liquidity ratios, LCR and NSFR, was implemented.